Latin America, the epicenter of the great political struggles

 The first was a political defeat.
 The right knew how to make its positions more flexible, hiding the return of the Pinochet constitution, to affirm its will to accept a new constitution, but made in a different way – without gender parity, without an indigenous caucus – and with longer terms.
 He conquered sectors of the center and even of the moderate left -such as the Christian Democracy- who expressed their support for the rejection.

-While the official position could not retain even more than half of the votes of those who had voted in favor of a new Constitution.
+While the official position might not retain even more than half of the votes of those who had voted in favor of a new Constitution.
 He believed that the good proposal of a new Constitution, by itself, would serve to gather the votes of those who were in favor of the Constitutional Convention.

 Contributing to the political defeat was the rapid decline in support for the Boric government -38%- in the first months of the governmentwhich was slow to react and resume the initiative, with projects that meet the needs of the population.